Coventry University Lecturer named as finalist in the European Inventor Awards 2019

 Our aim was to utilise this magical property to provide flexible body armour for a wide range of applications where freedom of movement was desired e.g. snowboarding.

-Today, D3O is used by leading brands providing body armor for a number of high impact sports across the world and is sold in over 50 countries.
-Philip and Richard are also looking at expanding into other markets such as defense, industrial work wear and smart device protection.
+Today, D3O is used by leading brands providing body armour for a number of high impact sports across the world and is sold in over 50 countries.
+Philip and Richard are also looking at expanding into other markets such as defence, industrial work wear and smart device protection.

 To watch a video about D3O or to find out more about the European Inventor Awards please visit the European Patent Office website.